eliasisamess/portfolio/README.md

 # This is a portfolio

-A portfolio to show what kind of spaghetti westerns I'm about
+This is a programming portfolio to show what kind of spaghetti westerns I'm about.

-## about me
+## About me

-I am a creative and a responsible professional in project management.
-My background is in music business, but I’m currently studying a new degree in Tampere University of Applied Sciences in business information systems.
-My strengths are social skills, perceiving the big picture and being able to stay focused under pressure.
+A creative and a responsible professional in project management with background in music business.
+Currently studying a new degree in Tampere University of Applied Sciences in business information systems.
+My strengths are in social skills, perceiving the big picture and being able to stay focused under pressure.
 I’m looking for a new beginning for my professional career from ICT field.

 https://www.linkedin.com/in/elias-puukari-a633aa80/